binckbank-api/client-js/README.md

 Example code and login guide can be found on Github.
 Great, you are here.

-Releases are communicated via Twitter handle [@BinckOpenApi](https://twitter.com/BinckOpenapi "BinckOpenApi on Twitter").
+Releases and status updates are communicated via Twitter handle [@BinckOpenApi](https://twitter.com/BinckOpenapi "BinckOpenApi on Twitter").

-Twitter can be used for questions, or our email address [openapi@binck.nl](mailto:openapi@binck.nl "OpenApi email support").\
+Twitter can also be used for questions, or our email address [openapi@binck.nl](mailto:openapi@binck.nl "OpenApi email support").\
 Some questions already have an answer in the [Wiki](https://github.com/binckbank-api/client-js/wiki "GitHub Wiki").

 ## <a name="logon"></a>Sign in to Binck API using OAuth2